Errors Deserve Better

 | Effect | Very High | Very High | Low → Medium | Heavy |

-Whatever approach you choose, evaluate it against these benchmarks:
+Whatever approach you choose, judge it against three questions:

 Need to handle errors? │ ▼ Simple use case? ──Yes──▶ try/catch │ No │ ▼Want compiler-verified error handling (Result types)? │ No ──▶ try/catch │ Yes │ ▼ Want async/await syntax? ──No──▶ neverthrow │ Yes │ ▼ Need full ecosystem (DI, layers, tracing)? │ Yes ──▶ Effect │ No ──▶ awaitlystep.all, step.map, step.race) without the Effect runtime.andThen())Errors Deserve Better